sb08/infrastructure/ado-setup/README.md

 ### Solution Components ###
 AAD - 2 Service Principles
-* Connect to KV with permissions to get secrets for pipeline run
+* Connect to KV with access policy to grant the pipeline access to [get,list] secrets from the KV
 * Used in pipeline to create resources in the same or another subscription or restrict to specific resource group (ie Dev, Test, Prod)

 KV
-Access Policy with full Access
+* Access policy to grant the pipeline access to [get,list] secrets from the KV
-Access policy with get and list access Policy
+* Access policy with get and list access Policy
-Secrets to be used in pipeline from variables.tf
+* List of secrets from Terraform Cloud or EVs

 ADO
 project
 github service endpoint
-azurerm connection service endpoint to connect to KV
+variable group with variables to connect to KV build definition (ie pipeline)

 Storage Account with container, blobs configuration for tfplan